tier4/AutowareArchitectureProposal.proj/design/Perception/Perception.md

 Perception
 =============
 # Overview
 Perception stack recognizes the surrounding of the vehicle in order to achieve safe and efficient autonomous driving.
+The output of Sensing describes environment "as is", and is usually too primitive to be used directly for high-level planning.
+Perception stack will extract key and organize it into more meaningful data for Planning stack.

 ![Perception_overview](/design/img/PerceptionOverview.svg)

 # Role
 Perception stack has 2 main roles.